Managing AWS CloudFormation Templates and Stacks

 - administrators to select parameter values during manual deployment

 - administrators to specify a regular expression value for a parameter during manual deployment

 Variables allow you to access information about the deployment destination and the request form.
 See AWS CloudFormation Template Parameter Variables for the list of supported variables.

-For example, our CloudFormation template has a KeyName parameter.
-To allow a user to select from available key pairs in the target region and allow an administrator to override the requester's choice:
+For example, if your CloudFormation template has a KeyName parameter, you can allow a user to select from available key pairs in the target region and allow an administrator to override the requester's choice.

 - Add a CloudFormation template to the catalog as described in Adding AWS Services to the Catalog.

 - On the Attributes tab, click Add Attributes.